peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool HasMostOuterTag(
         int tagValue);

-Returns whether this object has an outermost tag and that tag is of the given number.
+ Returns whether this object has an outermost tag and that tag is of the given number.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>tagValue</i>: The tag number.

 <b>Return Value:</b>

- `true`  if this object has an outermost tag and that tag is of the given number; otherwise, `false`  .
+ `true` true if this object has an outermost tag and that tag is of the given number; otherwise,  `false` false .

 <b>Exceptions:</b>

  * System.ArgumentException:
 The parameter  <i>tagValue</i>
  is less than 0.

 <a id="HasMostOuterTag_PeterO_Numbers_EInteger"></a>
 ### HasMostOuterTag